tytydraco/yessleep/out/God_save_me.md

 I can’t move.
 The hood has fallen over my shoulders and I know they can see me.
 I don’t have protection.
 I’ve broken Rule 10 and Rule 18.
 I can feel them coming closer.

 I pull up my phone and see a dozen texts, all from Mr. Cohen.
-They change before my eyes, going from reassuring messages to all caps texts saying the same thing–let me in.
+They change before my eyes, going from reassuring messages to all caps texts saying the same thing–*let me in*.

 I am shaking.
 I feel like throwing up.
 All I can think of right now as I update this draft, as I type as fast as I can, knowing, feeling, that I’m going to die–all I can think of is my mother patting me on the head as a 5 year old.
 I’m thinking of the state of delirious joy I was in this morning, thinking I had an easy job before reading the email.